opt command line parserThis document describes opt,

 ->

-to the user to write a segment of a command line.
-For instance a reply of
+user to write a segment of a command line.
+For instance

-`-m4 -vg' will come back with a bare prompt:
+a reply of `-m4 -vg' will come back with

 m Month 4